paredesroger/paredesroger.github.io/index.md

 * Reliability, risk, and resilience of structures and complex systems
 * Earthquake engineering and natural Hazards
 * Probabilistic inference and uncertainty quantification
-* Machine learning / artificial intelligence
+* Applied machine learning and artificial intelligence

 <!--
 ## Education ##